Inverness Shinty Club: Between the wars, 1919–1939

-Till the Centenary 1946–1987
+Centenary, 1946–1987

 Inverness played their first match since 1939 on 9 February 1946.
 It was a friendly against Newtonmore who won the match 5–1.
 In a hectic week in 1947 Inverness beat Caberfeidh on the Tuesday, Lovat on Thursday and Lochcarron on Saturday to take the Lochcarron Cup (the result was Inverness 5, Lochcarron 1) and a second Inverness team was formed for the 1947–48 season.

 In 1950 Inverness played Oban Celtic in the final of the MacAuley Cup but was beaten 2–1.
 In 1951 Dennis Swanson (Team Captain) scored the winning goal against Oban Celtic to win the Torlundy Cup.

 On 12 April 1952 at Old Anniesland (Glasgow) 10,000 spectators watched as Inverness and Oban Celtic played a riveting game.
 Oban were two goals in the lead but Inverness fought back and won the day with a final score of Inverness 3, Oban Celtic 2.
 This is the only time to date that Inverness has won the Camanachd Cup and upon their return to Inverness on Sunday the captain, William MacDonald and players received a great welcome.
 Mr William MacKenzie (Front row, second from the left) has the distinction of being the only player to participate in both the 1938 and 1952 Camanachd Cup finals.
 The Manager and Coach of this cup winning side was Tom MacKenzie who had previously formed the Inverness Harriers and would go on to much greater things in the coming years.

 In November 1954 a Special General Meeting was called to discuss the future of the club.
 It was decided that both a senior and junior team could be fielded.
 However, by 1956 a lack of players (caused by several players returning to Glenurquhart upon its revival) meant that a junior team could not be raised.
 In 1955 Inverness won the MacAulay cup for the first time by beating Oban Celtic 2–1 at Oban.